SeanCooke/ProxyServer/README.md

 CLEAN COMMAND: `$ make clean`

 ## Testing
-ProxyServer can forward requested files over the Internet from servers to browsers through both `telnet` and configuring your browser to utilize ProxyServer.
+ProxyServer can forward requested files over the Internet from servers to browsers through both `$ telnet` and configuring your browser to utilize ProxyServer.

 ### Examples
     $ telnet [hostname] [port-specified-in-proxy_config]<enter>